oehaddouchi/ProjectStockPortfolio-/README.md

 # ProjectStockPortfolio

+This is a class project I have built for my CSC 151 (Intro to Java) class.

 •	allow a user to buy a stock with a given number of shares and price per share.
 •	display the current portfolio (stock ticker, number of shares, initial price).
 •	update the portfolio display for purchases and sales.